chuckleplant/blog/_posts/2017-04-30-light-shafts.md

 For the sake of me actually playing videogames instead of just being mesmerized by technical feats, I decided to understand how light shafts are generated and what's the theory behind it.

 My hope here is to give any reader a shallow but thorough overview of computer graphics rendering and physically based rendering effects.
 These two concepts are rather tangent, in the sense that computer graphics will not use the actual physical formulae, but hacky approximations.

+{% include image.html file="red-dead-shaft.png" description="Light shafts sample image, generated with the *Isaac Hayes Wallpaper Generator* tool, available in the second part of this entry.
+The image is from Rockstar's Red Dead Redemption 2." %}

 # Rendering equation review